 The DPU MISC FSW shall format all data to be telemetered (science and housekeeping data, command responses, SMRAM dumps, etc.) into CCSDS packets, in accordance with the Data Format Document (Ref.
 8)

-Context:
+Context: The Data Format Document describes both science and HK CCSDS packet data formats, and also the format of data transferred between the peripheral MISCs and the DPU.
+All CCSDS packet formatting will actually be performed by the DPU, not the peripheral MISCs.

 Rationale/Flowdown: Self-imposed